dsass/viztalk/README.md

-# Trust and Data Vis talk for Designing for trust 11/14/19
+# Visualization talk, Designing for trust 11/14/19